ietf-gitwg/using-github/draft-ietf-git-using-github.md

 This takes a little more effort, but these simple steps can help encourage contributions, which will ultimately improve the quality of documents.

-# GitHub Limitations {#shame}

-At the time of writing, github.com is not reachable using IPv6.
-This is an affront to all that the IETF stands for and a slap in the face to all the people who worked so hard to design and deploy the latest version of the Internet Protocol.
-While we can collectively be ashamed and disappointed that this is the situation, that doesn't necessarily make the service any less useful.

 # Security Considerations